onap/integration/test/mocks/datafilecollector-testharness/mr-sim/README.md

 The following envrionment vaiables are used:

-- **FTPS_SIMS** - A comma-separated list of hostname:port for the FTP servers to generate ftps file urls for.
+- **FTPES_SIMS** - A comma-separated list of hostname:port for the FTP servers to generate ftpes file urls for.
 If not set MR sim will assume 'localhost:21'.
 Minimum 1 and maximum 5 host-port pairs can be given.
 - **SFTP_SIMS** - A comma-separated list of hostname:port for the FTP servers to generate sftp file urls for.
 If not set MR sim will assume 'localhost:1022'.
 Minimum 1 and maximum 5 host-port pairs can be given.
 - **NUM_FTP_SERVERS** - Number of FTP servers to use out of those specified in the envrioment variables above.
 The number shall be in the range 1-5.
 - **MR_GROUPS** - A comma-separated list of consummer-group:changeId[:changeId]\*.
 Defines which change identifier that should be used for each consumer gropu.
 If not set the MR-sim will assume 'OpenDcae-c12:PM_MEAS_FILES'.